tsvikas/COVID-19-Israel-data/README.md

 I've translated קל-בינוני-קשה to mild-serious-critical (better translations are welcome).

 * *daily_report/total_tests.csv:* Data from the periodic reports of total tests done.

+* *graphs/*.daily_results:* Data of daily positive and negative tests.
+According to the graph, this is using the date of the lab-result.